woog2ee/Jasmine/README.md

 ### 1. User sign up and Login at landing page
 ### 2. Start speech practice at action page
 ### 3. Make a presentation of kid's speech during the presentation is being recorded
-Attitude Analysis (Video processing): by Blazeface, Gaze-Detection
+Attitude Analysis (Video processing): by Blazeface, Customized Gaze-Detection
 Voice Analysis (Audio Processing): by Webrtcvad, Librosa, FFmpeg
 Text Analysis (Nature Language Processing): by TextRank, Kss, Konlpy
 ### 4. Check the results of the presentation analysis